 … while I made a makeshift table outside to do a couple more coats on the upper cabinet doors …

-… and my uncle and Timmy streamlined my garage and completed my work bench (in a fit of frustration, I sort of left it 75% complete in the garage and distracted myself with other things for a long while – which they both promptly made fun of me for not finishing, but hey… it’s done!).
+… and my uncle and Timmy organized my garage and completed my work bench (in a fit of frustration, I sort of left it 75% complete in the garage and distracted myself with other things for a long while – which they both promptly made fun of me for not finishing, but hey… it’s done!).
 To think, now you can actually move around in that one-car pileup.

 They also fixed the powder room light fixture and hung a new mirror (you’ll catch that in tomorrow’s video update!).
 In short, these guys were badasses, and I was along for the ride.
 And oh yeah – they removed my (now OLD!) kitchen countertop, too (more on that gross shit in the corner in another post… you know how I like to show you the UGLY truth of owning & remodeling an old home!).